 - 1/2 cup fresh cilantro, chopped

-Heat a large skillet over medium heat and let your butter, ghee or coconut oil heat up and melt in the pan.
-Transfer your fish from the ziploc to your heated skillet.
+- Heat a large skillet over medium heat and let your butter, ghee or coconut oil heat up and melt in the pan.
+Transfer your fish to the heated skillet.
 Let the fish get to sizzling.
 Cook for 2-4 minutes.

 - Flip and cook for another 2-4 minutes.
 Turn your burner off once the fish is done.
 It will be flaky and you can break it up into smaller pieces in the pan.